chrisballinger/prosody-modules/mod_smacks/README.markdown

 offline as normal, and any stanzas in the queue are returned to the sender as a "recipient-unavailable" error.

+If you don't want this behaviour on timeout you can use [mod_smacks_offline] or [mod_smacks_noerror] to customize the behaviour further.

+This module also provides some events used by [mod_cloud_notify].
+These events are: "smacks-ack-delayed", "smacks-hibernation-start" and "smacks-hibernation-end".
+See [mod_cloud_notify] for details on how this events are used there.

 Configuration
 =============